 "I’ve had great experiences with all three of them.
 Anson and I worked through finding Captain Pike.
 And Ethan and I worked through finding who Spock was.
 And the mantle of Spock, in particular, was so complicated and so emotionally taxing and was such huge shoes to fill, and Ethan felt it.
 Rebecca and I have a long relationship from back on The Librarians, and we have a fabulous working shorthand, so it will be great getting back to the floor with three old friends."

 In addition to directing two Trek films in the '90s (First Contact and Insurrection) Frakes directed episodes of The Next Generation, Deep Space Nine, Voyager, Discovery, and Picard.
 He has also directed at least two episodes of Discovery Season 3.

 Akiva Goldsman also confirmed he has directed the pilot episode of Strange New Worlds.
 Previously, he directed the season 1 finale of Star Trek: Picard.

 How many episodes will be in Strange New Worlds Season 1?

 We don't know yet.
 But it's a good bet that we'll get at least 10 episodes (like Picard Season 1), and maybe as many as 15.
 (Like Discovery Season 2.)

-How will this show be different from other new Star Trek shows?
+How is Strange New Worlds different from other new Star Trek shows?